baldw225/A-Character-Recognition-Tool-for-Automatic-Detection-of-Social-Characters-in-Visual-Media-Content/README.md

 A Character Recognition Tool for Automatic Detection of Social Characters in Visual Media Content

-[AUTHORS BLINDED]
+Joshua Baldwin and Ralf Schmälzle

-Submitted to Computational Communication Research
+In Press at Computational Communication Research

 Included: